 In Tanzania, Mwananchi Communications Limited publishes three dailies, Mwananchi and Mwanaspoti, in Swahili, and The Citizen in English.

-On the broadcast front, the Nation Media Group operates television outlets in Kenya, NTV and QTV), and in Uganda NTVU, as well as the recently launched Spark TV that is dedicated solely to women.
-NMG’s radio outlets include Easy FM and QFM in Kenya, KFM and Dembe FM in Uganda, and KFM in Rwanda.
+On the broadcast front, the Nation Media Group operates television outlets in Kenya, NTV and QTV, and in Uganda NTVU, as well as the recently launched Spark TV that is dedicated solely to women.
+NMG’s radio outlets include Easy FM in Kenya, KFM and Dembe FM in Uganda.
 A variety of news and commercial web sites have also been created, in both English and Swahili.